edelooff/variable-scope/content/python/uweb-history.rst

 In the same development sprint, functions were added to the parser.
 This allowed for transformations to the inserted text other than basic HTML-escaping.
 This was then expanded to allow repeated calls to functions.
 There was no API for adding custom functions yet, though it was possible to add them to the module-global dictionary of template functions and use them that way.

-Modern μWeb in review
+Modern µWeb in review
 =====================

-Following this review of what happened before the release and the tracked history, the next installment will provide an analysis of the stronger and weaker aspects of μWeb as it exists today.
+Following this review of what happened before the release and the tracked history, the next installment will provide an analysis of the stronger and weaker aspects of µWeb as it exists today.

 ..  _Cyclomatic complexity: http://en.wikipedia.org/wiki/Cyclomatic_complexity
 ..  _Django: https://www.djangoproject.com/